16-Day Island Peak Climbing Trip Highlights

 Island Peak Climbing Trip Summary:

 This typical 16 Day Island peak Climbing starts from arriving in the city of Kathmandu.
 Next, we take the most thrilling flight to the airport of Lukla situated at the height of 2,840 m/9,317 ft.
-Gradually we head out to the settlement of Namche, the administrative center and the Capital of the Khumbu region.
+Gradually we head out to the settlement of Namche Bazaar, the administrative center and the Capital of the Khumbu region.
 Namche is indeed a hidden paradise in the Himalayas with an outstanding view of Mt.
 Kongde.
 It is a town with almost all the desirable facilities with luxurious lodges, banks, and shopping stores including genuine brands, bars, bakeries, etc. Since acclimatization is a must we spent an extra night in this beautiful settlement of Namche.

 Progressively, we move to higher elevation settlements like Phortse and Dingboche.
-Phortse happens to be one of the most beautiful terraced villages that give you a sense of serenity and delivers an exquisite mountain view.
+Phortse happens to be one of the most beautiful terraced villages that give you a sense of serenity and deliver an exquisite mountain view.
 From Phortse we walk the high elevated hill-cut trail and then head to the settlement of Dingboche, the highest permanent settlement.
 You can literally view Island Peak from Dingboche and we spent an extra night here for acclimatization.

 The next day we trek further to Island Peak base camp at the elevation of 5,000m - 16,404ft.
 At Island Peak base camp we provide you with a twin-sharing member tent and kitchen crew.
 Besides your group leader, our Cook, Climbing Sherpa, and their assistant will accompany you.
 Here, the cook is accountable for all the diverse meals.
 They are broadly trained in regard to hygiene, preparing meal variety, and presentation.
 Our accomplished climbing Sherpa will conduct a clinical course on required climbing skills and safety measures.
-Island peak expedition has always served as a preparation arena for mountaineers before scaling any high peaks.
+Island peak expeditions has always served as a preparation arena for mountaineers before scaling any high peaks.